Deadly Toronto van massacre: What we know - Journal du Cameroun

 – The carnage –

-Just before 1:30 pm (1730 GMT) Monday, police received an emergency call reporting pedestrians struck by a vehicle on busy Yonge Street in the center of Toronto.
+Just before 1:30 pm (1730 GMT) Monday, police received an emergency call reporting pedestrians had been struck by a vehicle on busy Yonge Street in the center of Toronto.

 A white rented van sped along that street and up onto the sidewalk at lunchtime for about half a mile (one kilometer), said the city’s police chief Mark Saunders.

-About 20 minutes later, the suspect was arrested near where the van had been left, its front bumper smashed in.
+Within seven minutes of the emergency call to police, the suspect was arrested near where the van had been left, its front bumper smashed in.

-Police said 10 pedestrians were killed and 15 others injured, some of them in critical condition.
+Police said 10 pedestrians were killed and 14 others injured, some in critical condition.

 Several of the victims were identified in court documents.
-Two South Korean nationals were among the dead.
+Two South Korean nationals and one Jordanian were among the dead.

+The first to be publicly named was Anne Marie D’Amico, who worked at a nearby investment management company.

+Her family called her a “shining light,” saying in a statement: “We hope that in this time, people fight with the same altruism (she had) rather than anger and hatred.”

 – The driver –